codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a careful wolf?
-Aware wolf.
+What musical instrument is found in the bathroom?
+A tuba toothpaste.

 ## Daily Trivia

-What does the &#039;S&#039; in the RSA encryption algorithm stand for?
+What was the name of the first Bulgarian personal computer?
- 1. Shamir
+ 1. IZOT 1030
- 2. Stable
+ 2. Pravetz 8D
- 3. Secure
+ 3. IMKO-1
- 4. Schottky
+ 4. Pravetz 82

 <details>
   <summary>Answer</summary>
-  Shamir
+  IMKO-1
 </details>